numirias/paxmod/README.md

 ### How are tab colors calculated?

 Each tab color is generated dynamically from the favicon.
-A dominant color is extracted from the image and adjusted to an appropriate lightness per the [Lab color space](https://en.wikipedia.org/wiki/Lab_color_space).
-This ensures that all tab labels are legible.
-(You can also set lightness thresholds in the settings.)
+A dominant color is extracted from the image and adjusted to an appropriate lightness per the [Lab color space](https://en.wikipedia.org/wiki/Lab_color_space) to ensure that all tab labels are legible.
+(You can tweak the lightness thresholds in the settings.)

 ## Troubleshooting

 ### I can't install the add-on.

 If Firefox complains that the add-on isn't verified, you probably didn't turn extension signature checks off.
-Also note that turning the checks off has no effect in the standard releases, which is why you need to use Firefox Developer or Nightly.
-(Also, if you used a previous version of Paxmod, make sure you uninstall the [Stylesheet API](https://github.com/numirias/stylesheet-api-experiment) which is not required anymore.)
+Also note that this has no effect in the standard releases, which is why you need to use Firefox Developer or Nightly.

 ### The inline titlebar causes glitches.